Fatou Jeng

-Fatou Jeng (born September 30, 1996, in Banjul, The Gambia) is a Gambian youth climate activist.
-She was named among the 30 most influential young Gambians of 2019.
-She also made the list of Forbes Africa's 30 Under 30 as a young leader shaping Africa's future.
+Fatou Jeng is a Gambian youth climate activist.
+She was named among the 30 most influential young Gambians of 2019, and in 2025 featured on the list of Forbes Africa 30 Under 30 as a young leader shaping Africa's future.

-Personal life
+Early life and education life

-Fatou Jeng was born on September 30, 1996 in Banjul in The Gambia.
+Fatou Jeng was born in Banjul in The Gambia.

 She studied at the University of the Gambia, and was the first female president of the university's student union.
-Jeng also graduated from the University of Sussex where she obtained a master's degree in environment, development, and policy, and was a recipient of the Chevening scholarship.
+Jeng also graduated from the University of Sussex, where she obtained a master's degree in environment, development, and policy, and was a recipient of the Chevening scholarship.

-She is married to Adama Njie and together they have a son, Muhammed A. Njie.

 Activism

+Jeng has been advocating for action on climate change from a young age.

-Jeng founded the youth lead and non-profit organization Clean Earth Gambia.
+She founded the youth lead and non-profit organization Clean Earth Gambia.
 The goal of the organization is to create awareness about issues concerning the environment, most importantly climate change.
 Her organization in partnership with UNICEF Gambia and the Government of the Gambia organized the first national children and youth conference on climate change producing a national climate engagement strategy.
 They work to teach and train more than 500 school children about climate change, plant over 30,000 trees, as well as address other environmental issues to local communities.

-In 2019, she was one of thirty people selected for the first ever UNFCC YOUNGO, the youth delegation to the Climate Negotiations.
+In 2019, Jeng was one of thirty people selected for the first ever UNFCC YOUNGO, the youth delegation to the Climate Negotiations.
 At the United Nations convention she was a driving force for policy submission on gender and climate change as well as the policy operation lead for Women and Gender.
 Also in 2019, she helped facilitate youth engagement during Africa Climate week.